 SUMMARY.
 The possibilities to achieve countries’ inclusive growth could move to a probability to never it happens, because of the finance matter; indeed, the mission could be possible on condition to change the finance’s rules of the game.
-We aren’t sure that the actual players will change the system.
+We aren’t sure that the actual players will change the way of doing business.

 This week, ten years ago, people around the world learned about Lehman Brothers bankruptcy: have you noticed any changes in global finance?
 Well, besides the employees going out with their packed stuff from the bank’s main door we don’t recall any significant and tangible revision.
 In a very recent interview, Christine Lagarde, MD of International Monetary Fund said: “After ten years from Lehman Brothers default the finance system changed a little bit” This isn’t a lonely voice: if the financial establishment said that, we must believe them.